tweenjs/tween.js/docs/user_guide.md

 # tween.js user guide

 _**NOTE** this is a work in progress, please excuse the gaps.
-Wherever you see something marked as TODO, it's not done yet._
+Wherever you see something marked as TODO, it's not done yet.
+If you find that something is unclear or missing details, please [file an issue](https://github.com/sole/tween.js/issues/new) and help make this guide better.
+Or feel free to submit clarifications or improvements of your own if you feel you can help too!_

 ## What is a tween?
 How do they work?
 Why do you want to use them?